It’ll be headed up by Canto and El Gato Negro’s very own Simon Shaw.

 Adding: “I knew then that I wanted to open a modern Middle Eastern restaurant; this isn’t a new thing.
 I’ve directed some of that influence into dishes at El Gato Negro as there’s so much overlap in styles and ingredients, but it’s really exciting to focus on this diverse region’s many cuisines with Habas.”

-Habas is set to open its doors for the first time this spring, with further details expected to be announced soon.
-For now, you can enjoy Shaw’s other fantastic offerings, El Gato Negro and Canto, in the city centre from April 12th.
+Habas is set to open its doors for the first time on June 3rd, with reservations open from 12 noon on May 20th here.
+For now, you can enjoy Shaw’s other fantastic offerings, El Gato Negro and Canto.

 [Featured image: Supplied]